-Many differently abled children struggle with multiple challenges that can make academic achievements seem almost impossible to obtain.
-Working with professionals who are both familiar and comfortable with the requirements of a child who is differently abled can be invaluable in helping families help their children to achieve their potential.
+Many children with special needs struggle with multiple challenges that can make academic achievements seem almost impossible to obtain.
+Working with professionals who are both familiar and comfortable with the requirements of a special needs child can be invaluable in helping families help their children to achieve their potential.

-Children who are differently abled tend to have higher optical prescriptions and may have reduced visual acuity or clarity even with the best prescription.
+Children with special needs tend to have higher optical prescriptions and may have reduced visual acuity or clarity even with the best prescription.

-There is now a larger range of options for eyeglasses for differently abled children designed specifically with them in mind.
+There is now a larger range of options for eyeglasses for children with special needs designed specifically with them in mind.
 For example, children with Down syndrome have a unique shaped face and nose, which can make it difficult to find the right optical frames.
 However, with custom-fit eyeglasses, the bridge can be adjusted and the temples modified to keep the glasses from constantly slipping down.
 Frame designs also include lightweight plastics and flexible materials.